-The facilitator should introduce themselves and encourage participants to share their name, agency, and something interesting about them either personally or professionally.
+The facilitator should introduce themselves and encourage participants to share their name, agency, and experience related to land use planning and hazard mitigation.
 The facilitator could also ask about participant's current projects to get a sense for their expertise and capacity.

-2. Project overview (25 minutes)
+2. Project overview (30 minutes)